Partey reacts to 'amazing' Atletico Madrid victory over Liverpool | Goal.com

 Partey reacts to 'amazing' Atletico Madrid victory over Liverpool

-The Reds were seen as favorites to progress with home advantage, but a Marcos Llorente brace and Alvaro Morata strike shocked the Kop.
+The Reds had home ground advantage, but a Marcos Llorente brace and an Alvaro Morata strike shocked the Kop.

 It was the first time Liverpool lost at home in Europe under Jurgen Klopp and the first time they've failed to progress in a two-legged European tie also under the German tactician.